Sit to Support Kids & Nature

 - Make it easy to donate.
 If you’re connecting online, include a link to your fundraiser.
 If you’re connecting offline, be sure to send a followup email with the link.

-- Make a donation yourself if you’re able.
+favourite nature song at $100 raised or run a mini nature competition on social media. - Make a donation yourself if you’re able.
 Donating to your own campaign sets the bar for others and shows that you are committed.

 - Use these fun social media templates to share your story.